 He joined University of Arizona Cancer Center in 2012 and has been active in cancer treatment and research.
 He leads the research team focused on treatment and research of Gastrointestinal Cancer.
 He is the Chair of Data Safety Monitory Committee at the University of Arizona Cancer Center, which oversees issues related to safety of subjects involved in cancer clinical trials.

-Dr. Patel’s goals is to achieve the best possible outcome in management of cancer while preserving quality of life.
+Dr. Patel’s goal is to achieve the best possible outcome in management of cancer while preserving quality of life.
 He is known to be a compassionate physician who spend as much time as it is needed to address any issue which arises during cancer treatment.

 Click here to see a list of Dr. Patel's active clinical trials.